 USDA stands for the United States Department of Agriculture.
-The USDA Rural Development or RD loan program is one of the best fixed rate zero down payment loans which exists for first time home buyers.
-The underwriting guidelines are more flexible but they may change in the coming year so take advangtage of this program now before it's too late.
-Also, there are no loan limits but income limitations do apply based on the county you are going to purchase the home in and your family size.
-Finally, USDA program offers similar interest rates and lower annual mortgage insurance fee vs FHA loan so you are able to put zero down and obtain a lower payment than FHA loan with a 3.5% down payment.
-Try USDA mortgage calculator.
+The USDA Guaranteed Rural Development Loan Program is one of the best fixed rate zero down payment loans which exists for first time home buyers.
+The USDA loan credit requirements are more flexible than most traditional mortgage loan programs.
+Also, there are no loan limits but there are USDA income limits based on the county you are going to purchase the home in and your family size.
+Furthermore, you don't have to be a 1st homebuyer to be eligible for this program.
+Finally, USDA home loans offer low 30 year fixed interest rates and lower mortgage insurance than any other mortgage program.
 Let's discuss some of the qualifications for this loan:

 If you want to take advantage of this great zero down payment program then you need to apply and get pre-approved for USDA home loan program now by filling out the pre-approval application.
 One small mis-step in the processing of your loan can make the difference between your loan getting approved or denied.
 Believe me, you don't want to provide tons of paperwork and information to get denied and lose out on your dream to own a home.

 *We are not a government agency or endorsed by USDA.